 At first things felt tense: children were holding out their hands for money but I didn’t have any change.
 Nazla is too far from Cairo to get many tourists and the big simple vessels aren’t natural ‘impulse buys’, so I imagine the unprofitable anthropological curiosity of ‘adventurous types’ like me must be frustrating.
 What changed to allow the proper conversation that followed?
 Was it me speaking a bit of Arabic, or being keen to go down a sooty tunnel to see the kiln, or showing my work, or being prepared to spend some money?
 It was a mixture.
 I recognise and love the patient, generous mood of such ‘material conversations’ which happen between makers when disparities (of privilege, education, and experience) are temporarily put aside as irrelevant.
 I wanted to know: did I have to fire the sculptures or was air drying possible?
 Maybe.
 It depended.
 Depended on what?
 And so we began…

-Recently I’ve begun to get to know the women at the El Awadly carpet weaving workshop in Harania, a village outside Giza.
+Recently I’ve begun to get to know some women at a carpet weaving workshop near Giza.
 I’ve spent lovely hours sitting between them at their looms, gradually beginning to understand their work while learning snippets of Arabic and giving quick fire suggestions to the children of things to draw, using up my sketchbook.

 But some of the women seem shy or aloof.
 I’ve found myself getting internally frustrated that they aren’t willing to slow their speech or weaving action down to the snail’s pace I can cope with.
 But why should they?
 Maybe over months I’ll speed up and they’ll slow down.
 I will try, and will wait to see.
 I already understand more deeply that material conversations won’t work properly, won’t happen at equal eye level, if the artist begins them with a bouncy entitled reliance on their own novelty value.
 That arrogance doesn’t allow for the complexity or unpredictability of other people’s responses.
 In Harania I am not a novelty, I am a strange and unexpected presence.
 I’m often ignored by adults but children are unsettlingly curious.
 One day a group of children followed me, shouting the same questions again and again.
 A few of them threw stones.
 Later that day, after a weird moment of mutual recognition, one of them, (a ‘thrower’, I suspected) joined his sister lying on the rug beside their mum’s loom and drew some lovely snakes in my sketchbook.